-Easily drivable from Broome, the Willie Creek Pearl Farm offers tours which demonstrate exactly how a pearl is farmed in this part of the world.
+Easily drivable from Broome, the Willie Creek Pearl Farm offers tours that demonstrate exactly how a pearl is farmed in this part of the world.

-As well as learning everything you could ever want to know about the pearling industry, you can get right in the action; cruising on the waters of Willie Greek, or take a scenic helicopter flight over the area.
+As well as learning everything you could ever want to know about the pearling industry, you can get right in the action, cruise on the waters of the creek, or take a scenic helicopter flight over the area.

 About half an hour from Broome is Coconut Wells, a beach area where, at high tide, one of the dips fills up with water.

-It’s a great spot for swimming, four-wheel driving, and marveling at the astonishing coastal beauty of the Kimberley.
+It’s a great spot for swimming, four-wheel driving, and marvelling at the astonishing coastal beauty of the Kimberley region.